bionanopatterning/Pom/docs/exploring_the_results.rst

    pom summarize

 This will generate an excel file that summarizes the composition of all tomograms.
+By default, the summary includes values for both the organelle and the macromolecule segmentations.
+Use '-skip 1' to exclude the macromolecule segmentations.

 ::